smarticoai/public-api/docs/api/interfaces/TUserProfile.md

 > `optional` **core\_recommended\_casino\_bet\_amount?**: `number`

-The recommended casino bet amount for the user
+AI-recommended casino bet amount for this user.
+Undefined when no recommendation is currently available.